 Summary of Chapter 12:

 Chielo returns Ezinma to Okonkwo’s compound, and in the morning, Okonkwo, as his usual grumpy self, hadn’t slept all night.
 He was an anxious wreck and had made multiple trips to the cave before he found Ekwefi there waiting.
-The villagers are festive as they prepare for Obrieka’s daughter’s betrothal ceremony.
+Nevertheless, the villagers are festive as they prepare for Obrieka’s daughter’s betrothal ceremony.
 Gabriela has purchased a giant goat and plans to present it to his in-laws, and everyone prepared food for the ceremony.
 His daughter’s in-laws arrive with a lot of wine (almost 50 pots).

-In this chapter, his all-night vigil and grave concern for Ezinma show how he cares for his family.
+In this chapter, his all-night vigil and grave concern for Ezinma indicate how he cares for his family.
 Communal spirit is shown in the preparations for the betrothal ceremony in which the community functions as one big family.
 Every part of the ceremony is cooperative.

 Summary of Chapter 13: